-There are two things you should try over the next week or so, and that includes stuffed cabbage rolls and running with your phone and keys in one hand and the leash to a two year old husky in the other hand.
-Just kidding, don't try the latter.
-I tried this balancing act this week, and you know what happened?
-My phone fell out of my hand and onto the concrete, of course.
-The screen shattered, but the phone still works, which you and I both know means I won't pay the money to get it fixed, and will just suffer through until I get my upgrade in another year or so.
-Lesson learned: don't travel anywhere with a husky in one hand and anything valuable in the other.
+There are two things you should try over the next week or so, and that includes these stuffed cabbage rolls and running with your phone and keys in one hand and the leash to a two year old (aka very energetic) husky in the other hand.
+Just kidding, don't try the latter!
+I tried this balancing act this week and, of course, my phone fell out of my hand and onto the concrete, shattering my screen.

-When I was at the farmer's market again last weekend with my blogger friend Haley, I spotted these beautiful red cabbages and just had to get them.
-(Although, I'm not sure why they are called red cabbage when they are clearly the most gorgeous shade of deep purple.)
-I have never really cooked with cabbage before, but I had heard of stuffed cabbage, which is traditionally an Eastern European dish made with a flavorful tomato sauce base.
+Anyway, when I was at the farmer's market again last weekend with Haley, I spotted these beautiful red cabbages and just had to get them.
+I had never really cooked with cabbage before, but I have heard of stuffed cabbage, which is traditionally an Eastern European dish made with a flavorful tomato sauce base.
 I soon wondered if I could make it with an Asian-flavored twist, similar to what one might find stuffed inside a dumpling.

 Asian Stuffed Red Cabbage